xelis-project/xelis-payment-woocommerce/README.md

 Accept XELIS as a means of payment for the most popular WordPress eCommerce platform.
 This plugin is designed to be simple to integrate for store owner and seamless to use for customers.
+It supports both the WooCommerce `Classic Checkout` and `Checkout Block`.

 ## Are you a store owner?